AlcoholRehabHelp Logo

 • Intense rectal or abdominal pain

-If you consistently experience diarrhea after drinking, you should reconsider your drinking habits.
+If you consistently experience diarrhea after alcohol consumption, you should reconsider your drinking habits and contact a healthcare professional.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.